Haverhill Council to Consider Permit for ‘The Beck’ 290-Apartment and Retail Complex at Ornsteen Site

 In details given to city councilors, Procopio plans two five-story wood-framed buildings over, what is described as, a steel and concrete “podium” parking garage.
 Among the apartments are 148 one-bedroom, 91 two-bedroom, 30 studios and 21 one-bedrooms with dens.
 There will be 347 parking spaces—320 for residential use and 27 for retail and public park uses.
 Typically, 491 parking spaces would be required, but projects in city waterfront zones are allowed to exceed usual parking, housing density and other requirements.

 Last November, Lt.
-Gov. Karyn Polito said Haverhill will receive a $1.95 million MassWorks grant for redesign of the intersection of South Elm Street, Blossom Street, Laurel Avenue and Railroad Avenue near.
+Gov. Karyn Polito said Haverhill will receive a $1.95 million MassWorks grant for redesign of the intersection of South Elm Street, Blossom Street, Laurel Avenue and Railroad Avenue.
 Traffic was the major concern when the proposal first went before City Council.

 Haverhill Mayor James J. Fiorentini began talking up the proposal Monday in emails and social media postings.
 The mayor wrote “The site is plenty large enough to handle” the number of apartments, street improvements will alleviate traffic congestion and an additional $1 million a year in property taxes will help pay for schools.
 Anticipating objections over the city’s growth rate, Fiorentini, argues “Right now we are growing at half the rate of Methuen and at a slower pace than Lawrence or any other area community.”